Solirius-QE/Quality-Engineering-Learning-Hub/README.md

 | Grade 4| [Courses](./grade-4.md) | Advanced automation testing, advanced API testing. |
 | Performance Testing | [Courses](./list-of-all-courses/performance-testing.md) | Foundation to advanced performance testing. |
 | All courses | [List of all courses](./list-of-all-courses) | |

+Don't forget to check out our Quality Engineering useful resources section, which includes a list of essential tools, discussions on methodologies, insights into the latest industry trends, and up to date thoughts from leaders in the field.
+Explore now: [useful resources](./list-of-all-courses)